Kindergarten K Kit

 - Book: The Night Before Kindergarten by Natasha Wing (Penguin Group, 2001) (optional)

-The children will make a kit of things that they can find in kindergarten as they practice writing the uppercase letter K (and lowercase k) and saying the sound in words such as keep, kit, and key.
+The children will make a kit of things that they can find in kindergarten as they practice writing the uppercase letter K and lowercase letter k and saying the /k/ sound in words such as keep, kit, and key.

 Make a kit